 How far in advance do we need to contact you to book a fishing trip?

 This is EXTREMELY variable and difficult to predict.
 Our high-demand dates, especially spring weekends, regularly book up a month or two in advance (sometimes much more).
 If you can come on a weekday you stand a better chance of booking a date with less notice.
 And during the summer tourist season, we are often able to accommodate trips on less notice.
 But as a rule, you should always try and book as far out as you possibly can... but never hesitate to contact us about a potential trip even if it is on short notice.
 Return to Questions

 Where is the best place to stay if we come from out-of-town for a fishing trip?

 Our guide trips do NOT include a fishing license.
 Please see the "Fishing Licenses" section of our Rates page for information on purchasing a Tennessee fishing license (if you don't already have one).
 We provide all fishing equipment, all bait, water and good attitudes.
 YOU provide - Sunscreen, sunglasses, food, snacks, soft drinks, alcoholic beverage (in moderation), cooler/ice if you want to keep fish (We do NOT clean fish), weather-appropriate clothing.
 MOST IMPORTANT!
 BRING YOUR DESIRE TO HAVE FUN!
 Return to Questions

 What is your cancellation policy?

-If we have to cancel a trip due to severe weather or water conditions, we will either reschedule your trip as possible or provide a full refund of your deposit - your choice.
+If we have to cancel a trip due to severe weather or water conditions, we will either reschedule your trip (during the same calendar year) as possible or provide a full refund of your deposit - your choice.
 If you cancel a trip with more than three weeks notice, we will refund your deposit.
 If you cancel with less than three weeks notice, we hold the deposit but will reschedule your trip at the earliest mutually convenient date during the same calendar year.
 Return to Questions